AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 #### Adobe Analytics report suite datasets

-You can use data from either a single or multiple Adobe Analytics reports suites as events within segmentation.
+You can use data from either a single or multiple Adobe Analytics report suites as events within segmentation.

-When using data from a single Adobe Analytics report suite, Adobe Experience Platform will automatically add descriptors and friendly names to the generic fields, making it easier to find those fields within [!DNL Segment Builder].
+When using data from a single Analytics report suite, Platform will automatically add descriptors and friendly names to eVars, making it easier to find those fields within [!DNL Segment Builder].

 ![](../images/ui/segment-builder/single-report-suite.png)

-When using data from multiple Adobe Analytics report suites, Adobe Experience Platform **cannot** automatically add descriptors or friendly names to the generic fields.
-As a result, before using the data from Adobe Analytics reports suites, you will need to have them mapped to XDM fields.
+When using data from multiple Analytics report suites, Platform **cannot** automatically add descriptors or friendly names to eVars.
+As a result, before using the data from Analytics report suites, you must map to XDM fields.
 More information about mapping Analytics variables to XDM can be found in the [Adobe Analytics source connection guide](../../sources/tutorials/ui/create/adobe-applications/analytics.md#mapping).

-For example, if you had two report suites with the following variables:
+For example, consider a situation where you had two report suites with the following variables:

 | Field | Report Suite Schema A | Report Suite Schema B |
 | ----- | --------------------- | --------------------- |